Ratione/Python-Algroithms/README.md

 # Pythonic Data Structures and Algorithms

 Minimal and clean examples of data structures and algorithms.
+Some of these may be out of date, but they are all examples of a simple implementation, mostly for demonstration purposes.

 List of Implementations: